lnishan/Curriculum-Vitae/README.md

   - `Visual Basic`, `PHP`, `MySQL`, `Website Mangagment`
   - Cofounded a small software development studio with some friends from Hong Kong.
   - Then cofounded and administered i-Feels.net with the same group of friends.
-  - i-Feels.net had 60,000+ registered members, making it one of the most popular forums in Hong Kong.
+  - i-Feels.net was one of the most popular forums in Hong Kong, having 60,000+ registered members and was among the top 500 websites in Hong Kong according to Alexa Traffic Rank.
   - More information can be found on this [Wiki page](http://evchk.wikia.com/wiki/I-Feels.net).
   - I've also administered a number of websites and forums with moderate web traffic during that period of time.